moderndatacompany/dataos.info/docs/learn/dp_developer_learn_track/create_semantic_model/deploy_lens_on_dataos/index.md

 ## Scenario

-After thorough testing of your Lens model in a local environment, the next critical step is to deploy it to a production setting within DataOS.
+After thorough testing of your Lens in a local environment, the next critical step is to deploy it in DataOS.
 This process ensures that your model is accessible and reliable for broader usage, enabling stakeholders to leverage it for real-time data insights and decision-making.

 ## Prerequisites